alon-mini/CareerForge/README.md

 # CareerForge - Desktop AI Job Search Assistant

-CareerForge is a powerful, desktop-based command center designed to supercharge your job search.
-It transforms your professional "Source of Truth" (a markdown profile) and a target Job Description into a perfectly tailored application kit.
+CareerForge is a professional-grade desktop command center designed to supercharge your job search.
+It uses advanced AI to transform your professional "Source of Truth" (a master profile) and a target Job Description into a perfectly tailored application kit.

-**Current Version:** 1.0.10
+**Current Version:** 1.0.14

 ![CareerForge](logoc.png)

 ## 🚀 Key Features

-### 🧠 Dual-Engine AI Architecture
+### 🧠 Next-Gen AI Architecture
-*   **The Writer (`gemini-3-pro-preview`)**: Handles creative tasks like strategy narratives, cover letters, and resume drafting with high reasoning capabilities.
+*   **The Writer (`gemini-2.5-pro`)**: Handles heavy cognitive tasks like layout design, strategy narratives, and resume drafting with a massive thinking budget.
-*   **The Judge (`gemini-2.5-flash`)**: A specialized "Surgical Refinement" agent that audits the generated resume HTML to fix formatting, ensure strict one-page fit, and scrub artifacts before you ever see it.
+*   **The Judge (`gemini-2.5-pro`)**: A specialized "Surgical Refinement" agent that audits the generated resume HTML to fix formatting, ensure strict one-page fit, and scrub artifacts.
+*   **The Assistant (`gemini-2.5-flash`)**: Powers fast tasks like job parsing and profile generation.

+### ✨ Smart Automation
+*   **Master Profile Wizard**: Don't have a master resume?
+The built-in 5-step wizard interviews you and generates a perfectly structured Markdown profile to use as your "Source of Truth".
+*   **Smart Clipboard Auto-Fill**: One click analyzes the text in your clipboard to instantly populate the Job Title, Company, and Description fields.
+No more manual copy-pasting.
+*   **Usage & Cost Tracker**: Monitor your token consumption and estimated API costs in real-time via the built-in dashboard.

 ### 🎨 Visual & Functional Power
-*   **Modular Generation**: You choose what to forge.
-Only need a CV?
+*   **Modular Generation**: Choose exactly what you need.
+Only want a CV?
 Uncheck the rest.
-Want the full kit?
-Select Cover Letter, Strategy, Interview Prep, and Outreach.
+Need the full suite?
+Generate Cover Letter, Strategy, Interview Prep, and Outreach emails.
 *   **Resume Skins**: Instantly transform the look of your resume with professional themes (Modern Blue, Executive Serif, Tech Minimalist) without regenerating content.
-*   **WYSIWYG "Direct Edit"**: Don't like a phrase?
-Toggle "Edit Mode" and click directly on the resume preview to type changes.
+*   **WYSIWYG "Direct Edit"**: Toggle "Edit Mode" to click and type directly on the resume preview.
 No code required.
 *   **Native PDF Export**: Generate clean, print-ready PDFs for your Resume and Cover Letter.

 ### 🗂️ Application Tracker & History